Policies and Procedures

 Because of the known outcomes of good attendance for our students, A3 will encourage all students to attend regularly.
-Therefore, there will be few instances for excused absences.
 All absences must be excused by a parent or guardian.
+Parents should call the A3 office to excuse absences either the day of the absence or within 24 hours.
 The following are allowable reasons for an absence:

 - student illness